onzfonz/comp227/src/content/1/en/part1d.md

 </div>
 ```

-The <i>History</i> component renders completely different React elements depending on the state of the application.
+The `History` component renders completely different React elements depending on the state of the application.
-This is called <i>conditional rendering</i>.
+This is called **conditional rendering**.

 React also offers many other ways of doing [conditional rendering](https://reactjs.org/docs/conditional-rendering.html).
 We will take a closer look at this in [part 2](/en/part2).

-Let's make one last modification to our application by refactoring it to use the *Button* component that we defined earlier on:
+Let's make one last modification to our application by refactoring it to use the `Button` component that we defined earlier on:

 ```js
 const History = (props) => {